meyerweb/flaming-shame/README.md

 # flaming-shame

 Turning raster images into SVG files, one pixel at a time.
-Seriously.
+Yes, really.

 Note that the code is, at this point (June 2015), only marginally less gross than the concept.